redis/redis-doc/topics/replication.md

 Slaves are able to automatically reconnect when the master <->
 slave link goes down for some reason.
-If the master receives multiple concurrent slave synchronization requests it performs a single background saving in order to serve all them.
+If the master receives multiple concurrent slave synchronization requests, it performs a single background save in order to serve all of them.

 Configuration
 ---